james4signet/Sentiment_GCNL/README.md

 1. Run the Python script on the server.
 1. Test the project by accessing it through a web browser.

+## Web Server Recommendations

+Google App Engine: This is a fully managed platform for building and deploying web applications.
+You can use App Engine to deploy your HTML, JavaScript, and CSS files and run your Python script.
+App Engine also provides automatic scaling, monitoring, and logging, making it easy to maintain your web server.

 ---

 ## Requirements for Project